jdido08/TheShapesOfStories/README.md

+1/16/2025 Update:
+_______
+- update logic around arc descriptions; probably switch to use claude and change prompt
+- figure out colors
+- figure out fonts
+________

+- try things on 10 different books

+______

+- generate a ton 6x6
+- order prototype

 Update:
 - different size canvas is the future; people can mix and match
 - pastel colors to begin with
 - on canvas -- done
-    - top; author, year of book
+    - top; author, year of book -- done
-    - bottom: shapes of stories branding
+    - bottom: shapes of stories branding -- done
 - need to:
-    - refine logic for generating text; if outside acceptable range then quick so I can mannually adjust
+    - refine logic for generating text; if outside acceptable range then quick so I can mannually adjust --> done
     - refine logic for generate arc text
-    - refine logic for creating smoother curves without truncations
+    - refine logic for creating smoother curves without truncations -- done

 Website: